codefresh-io/docs.codefresh.io/_posts/2024-12-30-dec-release-notes.md

 ---
 ## Features & enhancements

-Though this release includes just this one enhancement, we’re hard at work on several upcoming improvements to further enhance your experience.
-Watch out for more updates!
+We're excited to share this month's update, and want you to know we're hard at work on several new features and improvements to make your experience even better.
+Stay tuned for updates!

 ### GitOps: Display full name for applications